ireneangelucci/ODE-solver-for-Fluid-Dynamics/Solutions.md

 --- | --- | --- |
 0.009 | - | conv |

-According to Equation (13) when δx and δt increased, δt will increase.
-And increase in δt leads to a smaller imax and jmax for stability.
-In the following case we observed u value for changing imax and jmax.
+### The algorithm’s behavior depending on i_max = j_max

+We also studied the algorithm's behaviour when using different values of i_max an j_max.
+The bigger i_max=j_max gets, the finer the grid gets (smaller dx and dy).
+To ensure the stability condition (Equation 12), δt also has to smaller.
+We conducted our simulations for varying values of i_max=j_max, but always keeping δt constant to 0.05.
+We then looked at u(i_max/2, 7*j_max/8) at the end of the simulation for each one of these time steps.
+The only plausible result we obtained was for i_max=j_max=16.
 For the increasing values of imax and jmax, we observed divergence.
+In order to obtain plausible results also for bigger values of i_max=j_max we would need to decrease the time step size δt.

 imax/jmax | (i,j) | u(i,j) |
 --- | --- | --- |